Gaby Hinsliff: Career since 2012

 Hinsliff's book Half a Wife (Chatto & Windus) was published in 2012.
 Eleanor Mills in The Sunday Times wrote that it is elevated "from the normal middle-class whinge" by "the rigorous analysis she brings to the wider forces that have shaped modern family life and how they might be re-sliced so that families can live differently".
 Hinsliff, Mills writes, "calls for a non-gender-aligned sharing out of domestic tasks".

 Hinsliff spent a period at The Times until July 2014, before becoming a columnist on The Guardian the following September.

 In July 2012, she began as editor-at-large of Grazia magazine contributing interviews and columns.
 Hinsliff contributes to BBC and Sky programmes.

 Personal life

-Hinsliff is married to James Clark, former director of news and press secretary to Des Browne, Defence Secretary in the Labour governments of Tony Blair and Gordon Brown.
+Hinsliff is married to James Clark, a public relations professional.